kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

     If such a context already exists in you config file, it will not be overwritten and you will get an error message.
 Use the `--force` option to override.

+!!! tip

+    If you encounter an error like `tls: failed to verify certificate: x509:...`, the CA associated with your ClusterIssuer is not recognized on your local workstation.

+    - Add the `--insecureSkipVerify` option to the `kc config` command.
+You will also need to configure your browser to accept the certificate.
+    - Add the CA as a trusted certificate on your local workstation.
+You can extract it with:
+      ``` { .bash .copy }
+      kubectl -n kubauth get secret kubauth-oidc-server-cert \
+        -o=jsonpath='{.data.ca\.crt}' | base64 -d >./ca.crt
+      ```

 For information, here is a sample of a local config file resulting of this operation

 ???- abstract "config.yaml"